refinedev/refine/documentation/docs/advanced-tutorials/web3/ethereum-signin.md

     } else {
       return {
         success: false,
+        error: new Error(
-        error: new Error("Not set ethereum wallet or invalid.
-You need to install Metamask"), };
+          "Not set ethereum wallet or invalid.
+You need to install Metamask", ),
+      };
     }
   },